 Millions more will opt to take advantage of great end-of-season savings at Labor Day sales at local shopping malls coast to coast.

-Of course, it's still a serious fashion mistake to wear white after Labor Day.
-No one knows why, or how it got started, but white is out -- and darker clothes and in -- following the last fling of summer.
+Of course, it's still a serious fashion faux pas to wear white after Labor Day.
+No one knows why, or how it got started, but white is out with the last fling of summer.

 AND, finally.... are you ready for some football?